runepnpgodtraining1lol1-sudo/agglayer-docs/docs/cdk/additional-resources/faqs.md

 ## What is cdk-opgeth, and what does it offer?

 **cdk-opgeth** is a CDK stack based on Ethereum’s Geth client and the OP Stack architecture.
-It offers a familiar developer environment, high throughput, native Agglayer connectivity, and future support for zkRollup and Validium modes.
+It offers a familiar developer environment, high throughput, native Agglayer connectivity, support for zkRollup and Validium modes, and Custom Gas Token support.

 ## How does cdk-erigon differ from cdk-opgeth?

 **cdk-erigon** is optimized for customization and ZK security.
 It supports:

-- Native gas tokens
 - Three rollup modes (zkRollup, Validium, Sovereign)
 - Advanced configuration options